goknurbaris/goknurbaris/README.md

 # Hi there!
 I'm Göknur  👋

 ### 🚀 About Me
 I am a passionate **Full-Stack Developer** based in Nevşehir, Turkey.
 I focus on building scalable web applications and exploring the open-source ecosystem.

 - 🏗️ Currently focusing on **Laravel-based** web projects.
 - 🌱 Deepening my expertise in **PHP**, **C#**, and **Java** for robust backend development.
-- 🔭 Constantly building projects to expand my portfolio on GitHub (goknurbaris).
+- 🔭 Constantly building projects to expand my portfolio.

 ---